mcliff1/SignalBot/README.md

 [back to top](#purpose)

 There are four basic components to the Architecture
-* Foundational components - Domain Name, and SSL certs must be set up (Route53, and Certificate Manager)
+* Foundational components - Hosted Zone, and SSL certs must be set up (Route53, and Certificate Manager) independent of any AWS templates or configuration
-* Framework components - S3 buckets, Cloud Resources (SNS, Parameter Manager)
+* Framework components - S3 buckets, Cloud Resources (SNS, Parameter Manager) generated for each environment with *bot-cfn-base.json* template
 * API Layer - Lambda/API Gateway configuration providing REST interface
 * Persistence Layer - A DynamoDB and a PostgreSQL RDS implementation are provided